xiaoluo-whu/xiaoluo-whu.github.io/_posts/2019-08-08-review_supplier_portal.md

 There are 5 modules in total.
 * sp-api: service interfaces
 * sp-common: frequently used util classes and constants in RPC
-* sp-dao: mybatis mappers, models and plugins
+* sp-dao: MyBatis mappers, models and plugins
-* sp-service: dubbo provider, implementation of service interfaces, RocketMQ util
+* sp-service: Dubbo provider, implementation of service interfaces, RocketMQ util
-* sp-web: dubbo consumer, controllers for http restful
+* sp-web: Dubbo consumer, controllers for http RESTful

 ## distribution environment:
 see the application*.yml in sp-web and sp-service for reference.